ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

   Daily tests and recovered cases are used as features in the model.

   The most related feature was increase in deaths from 15 days later.
 This feature is created to acquire a stronger relation.
-It takes approximately 15 days to die from Covid-19   (Linton et al, 2020).
+It takes approximately 15 days to die from Covid-19   (Linton et al., 2020).
 Inspirations of this feature were mentioned in the acknowledgements section.

 ### The Most Important Variables in the Notebook